supernova-97/supernova-97/README.md

 ![Intro](https://raw.githubusercontent.com/supernova-97/supernova-97/1d9a7acf852f9435c663a34468c6c917af22e5a4/header.png)

 I stared my coding journey in september '22 on CodeCademy.
-Now I'm doing the *neue Fische* coding bootcamp and hopefully will be able to find a new and exciting job afterwards. :grin:
+I successfully finished the "neue Fische" Web Development Bootcamp and now I'm ready to put what I've learned to good use. :grin:

 I already have some experience in: